jdaster64/ttyd-utils/source/README.md

   --rel_bss_address=0x80a00000
 ```

+* *NOTE: --rel must be specified as a relative path, and should contain a
+   single \* wildcard.*

 #### Step 2.
 If necessary, convert your externally-sourced .MAP files to a symbol table.

 * **NOTE:** *You can skip this step if using the already-provided **resources/us_symbols.csv** file.*